Synagogue of Satan: Revelation

 And to the angel of the church in Philadelphia write...
 "I know your works.
-Look, I have set before you an open door, which no one is able to shut.
+Behold, I have set before you an open door, which no one is able to shut.
 I know that you have but little power, and yet you have kept my word and have not denied my name.
-I will make those of the synagogue of Satan who say that they are Jews and are not, but are lying—I will make them come and bow down before your feet, and they will learn that I have loved you."
+Behold, I will make those of the synagogue of Satan who say that they are Jews and are not, but lie—behold, I will make them come and bow down before your feet, and they will learn that I have loved you."